denoland/deno-kv-benchmarks/setup/provision/README.md

 Worker dashboard creates automatically, and there's no good way to automate that programmatically at this time.

+You also **must** manually subscribe to the Workers & Pages paid plan _after_ adding your payment information.

 ## Required environment variables
 These environment variables are required to be set when running terraform and the scripts that provision and